Thomas-Walker-Lynch/project-enviroment/README.md

 ## Repo and Directory Naming

-  If a repos has submodules in it, I generally give the repo name a suffix of ‘_ensemble’.
+  If a repo has submodules in it, I generally give the repo name a suffix of ‘_ensemble’.

   After cloning, if I am only going to work on a given breanch within that clone, I will change the suffix to the branch name,  <project>_<branch>.

-  Here is example listing from a repos directory:
+  So you ask why do we need more than one directory for the same repo?
+Well in this case I am running a web server against the v2.0 branch, and it needs to see the files the v2.0.
+  The v1.0 directory was the one that was formally being served.
+There are no servers pointed at it now, so I should probably delete it.
+If I ever need v1.0 again I can always check it out.

   ```
   > cd ~/repos